avohq/android-avo-inspector/Readme.md

 ### 1.

-This methods get actual tracking event parameters, extract schema automatically and send it to the Avo Inspector backend.
+This methods get actual tracking event parameters, extract schema automatically and send it to the Inspector backend.
 It is the easiest way to use the library, just call this method at the same place you call your analytics tools' track methods with the same parameters.

 Java